Mokshada Ekadashi

 Mokshada Ekadashi (मोक्षदा एकादशी) is a Hindu holy day, which falls on the 11th lunar day (ekadashi) of the fortnight of the waxing moon in the Hindu month of Margashirsha (Agrahayana), corresponding to November–December.
 Hindus, particularly Vaishnavas, observe a 24-hour fast in honour of the deity Krishna, an avatar of Vishnu.

-Mokshada Ekadashi is an auspicious day dedicated to worship of Vishnu for liberation from sins, and to achieve moksha after death.
-The ekadashi is celebrated on the same day as Gita Jayanti, the day when Krishna gave the holy sermon of the Bhagavad Gita to the Pandava prince Arjuna, as described in the Hindu epic Mahabharata.
+Mokshada Ekadashi is an auspicious day dedicated to worship of Vishnu for liberation from sins, and to achieve moksha (liberation) after death.
+It is celebrated on the same day as Gita Jayanti, the day when Krishna gave the holy sermon of the Bhagavad Gita to Arjuna, as described in the Hindu epic Mahabharata.
 The 700-verse Bhagavad Gita told at the beginning of the climactic Mahabharata war between the Pandavas and their cousins, the Kauravas at Kurukshetra, deals with a variety of Hindu philosophical ideas.

 Legend

 The legend about Mokshada Ekadashi is narrated by the god Krishna to the Pandava King Yudhishthira in the Brahmanda Purana and the Padma Purana.
-Once, a saintly king called Vaikhanasa ruled in the city of Champaka with total compassion, treating the subjects as his own children.
-His subjects belonged to the Vaishnava sect, and were very erudite in Vedic knowledge.
-Once, in the night, the king had a dream, where he saw his forefathers being tormented in Naraka (Hell), ruled by Yama, the god of death, who begged the king to liberate them.
+Once, a saintly king called Vaikhanasa ruled in the city of Champaka.
+One night, the king had a dream, where he saw his forefathers being tormented in Naraka (Hell) who begged the king to liberate them.
 The king was highly anguished and related this nightmare to the Brahmins of his council the next day.
-He sought their advice as to how to free his dead father and his ancestors from tortures of Naraka, and grant them moksha (salvation).
+He sought their advice as to how to free his ancestors from tortures of Naraka, and grant them moksha (salvation).
 The council advised the king to approach the omniscient saint, Parvata Muni (sage of the mountain).
 The sage meditated and found the reason for the hellish torture of the king's father.
 He stated that his father had committed the sin of not fulfilling his sexual duty to his wife while she was ovulating, choosing to visit a village instead.
 As a solution to rectify the situation, the sage suggested to the king to observe vrata (vow) of the Mokshada Ekadashi day.
 On Moksha Ekadashi, the king observed the vrata with a complete fast along with his wife, children, and relatives with full faith and devotion.
 The king's religious merit (obtained from the vrata) pleased the devas of Svarga, who carried the king's father to their heaven.
 Mokshada Ekadashi is compared with the chintamani, the gem that yields all desires.
 Special merit is said to be achieved by the vrata, by which one can elevate someone from hell to heaven, or attain salvation himself.